 Folding these tarps and carrying them off the field was always a sloppy and strenuous job, especially if they were the heavy, weighted tarps.
 The Tarp Cart allows you to wheel the cart out right to the mound or plate area and place the folded tarps right on the cart which can then be pushed off the field like a wheelbarrow or towed off by a small tractor or utility vehicle.
 And, if you use Beacon’s Field Weights to weigh the edge of your tarps down in place of sand bags, the tarp cart conveniently stores and hauls the weights as well.
 If you prefer to use tarp stakes to anchor your tarps, you can get the cart with the “pin holder option” to store and transport your tarp pins.

 And speaking of tarp pins, have you ever lost a tarp pin in the grass only to “find it” with your mower or have a coach come up to you saying they found it lying on the field during a game or practice?
 Beacon’s Pro Tarp Pins are the perfect answer to prevent losing your tarp pins in the grass.
 The brightly orange powder coat painted tarp pins are extremely visible in the grass, making it super easy to find them in your turf — before the mower does.
 At Beacon’s test facility in Madison, Wisconsin, we have had the Pro Tarp Pins in use for three years on our heavily used native soil ballfields and have yet to lose the orange paint off of any of the tarp pins.
 Now, that’s durability!

-The Beacon Tarp Cart will keep your area tarps and anchoring equipment in neatly organized and easy to transport, while taking a little of the dirty work out of the job.
+This tarp cart will keep your area tarps and anchoring equipment in neatly organized and easy to transport, while taking a little dirty work out of the job.